DavidW2211/Bachelor-thesis-TSC-patches/README.md

 <img src="https://user-images.githubusercontent.com/82590951/185628026-55f0e1e7-80df-4941-8b28-101c5e1660b2.png" width="300" height="200" />
 2. Select all patches that need to be merged -> Right click and select merge models.
 They should snap together.
 <img src="https://user-images.githubusercontent.com/82590951/185628018-71d602d0-4283-4541-836d-f150d90c92a8.png" width="400" height="200" />
+3. 3D print the structure

+## Print information

+1. The top surface parts and the corresponding bottom part get printed seperately and need to be glued together
-3. 3D print the structure (We recomment to use a TPU brim with brim ALSO in the inside, because the PLA sticks more to the blue tape and this reduces breaking parts)
+2. We recomment to use a TPU brim with the brim ALSO on the inside, because the PLA sticks more to the blue tape and this reduces breaking parts
+3. Let the print cool enough, otherwise the PLA might deform while removing the print

+## Glueing information

+1. The parts are designed such that it is possible to add the granulate BEFORE the glue.
+This way the granulate soaks up the glue and it does not stick together parts that shouldn't be connected.
+2. Be careful with the glue, your hands stick immediately to the surface!
+We recomment using a metal pin or something that doesn't glue immediately for the case that you need to replace or press down something while gluing.

 ## Material Information